opencog/learn/README.md

 although the vision above hints at a far more general, far more powerful possibility for working with knowledge.
-This vision should be portable to (bio-)chemical structures, the 3D-shapes of physical objects, the correlation of images to text, the correlation of movement to text.
+This vision should be portable to (bio-)chemical structures, the 3D-shapes of physical objects, the correlation of images to text, the correlation of movement and action to sound and text.
 But to keep things focused, for now its just text.

-The "graph of knowledge" sketched above is assumed to be a "sparse graph", or olde-school "symbolic AI".
+The "graph of knowledge" sketched above is assumed to be a ***sparse graph***, or olde-school "symbolic AI".
 This is in contrast to neural nets and deep learning, where knowledge is encoded in a dense graph, the network connectivity graph of weight matrices, vectors and the like.
 The deep learning industry has plenty of folks working on it.
+It's a multi-billion-dollar industry.
+We are not competing with that behemouth.
 The goal of this project is to move forward on sparse-graph knowledge representation.
 (Note however: some parts of sparse graphs are densely connected, and, for those parts, deep-learning type structures may be ideal.
 This idea is explored in detail in several PDF's here and